Engineering HOPE Through Nature

 We host workshops, build partnerships, and bring ecological engineering into classrooms and communities to spark curiosity, advocacy, and collective action.

 Massive wildfires, droughts, and environmnetal degradation are escalating globally.
 Many are anxious but are uncertain of what to do.
 We aim to transform fear into action.
-By connecting people wiht hands-on solutions, we aspire to develop a generation of change-makers, engineering activists, and problem solvers.
+By connecting people with hands-on solutions, we aspire to develop a generation of change-makers, engineering activists, and problem solvers.